What can I do to help my child ride the bus safely?

 How does discipline on the bus work?

-The bus driver’s main concern is to keep the students safe while being able to keep their focus and concentration on driving.
+The bus driver’s main concern is to keep the students safe while also being able to keep their focus and concentration on driving.
 If the driver feels it is necessary, he/she may assign seats to any or all students.
 He/she may assign writing sentences instead of sending a formal write up to the principal.
 If he/she does officially write up a discipline report on your child, it is sent to the principal and the principal will decide the appropriate steps.

 What are the bus rules?